 Its unconventional looks charmed the world, and his Čezeta was sold in thousands all over the Communist world during the 1950s and 1960s.
 Being deemed too technologically advanced to export to the western world they remained rare in other countries outside the Soviet bloc.
 Many thousands of these fans around the world still ride their vintage Čezeta as a testament to its legendary build-quality.

-Today Čezeta operates as a small-series manufacturer in the famous 'Wikov' factory in Prostějov.
-This was once the factory where 'the Rolls Royce of Czechoslovakia' was produced in the 1930s and is a fitting home for production of the current Čezeta scooter - the 'Type 506'.
+Today Čezeta operates as a custom motorcycle manufacturer in the famous 'Wikov' factory in Prostějov.
+This was once the factory where 'the Rolls Royce of Czechoslovakia' was produced in the 1930s and is a fitting home for production of the current Čezeta - the 'Type 506'.
+This is produced to order in extremely limited numbers to give each owner the pleasure of knowing that they own something truly special (only 300 will be made in 2019).
 In every way, this embodies JF Koch's underlying principles of developing revolutionary solutions aimed to make a motorcycle that is a joy to ride and effortless to own.

 Jaroslav František Koch (Founder)